2022 Houston Astros season: June

 The Astros activated SS Jeremy Peña (left thumb) from the injured list prior to the June 26 game.
 He doubled and scored on a Mauricio Dubón single and took away a hit from DJ LeMahieu in his first game back.
 Optioned to AAA was Chas McCormick.

-In the series finale on June 26, José Altuve led the game off with a home run on the first pitch from Nestor Cortés for his seventh leadoff home run, tying him with ex-teammate George Springer for the league lead.
+In the series finale on June 26, Jose Altuve led the game off with a home run on the first pitch from Nestor Cortés for his seventh leadoff home run, tying him with ex-teammate George Springer for the league lead.
 Starting pitcher José Urquidy continued Houston's mastery, going to eight outs from a second consecutive no-hitter before Stanton hit a solo home run with one in the seventh.
 Urquidy left with the Astros leading, 3–1.
 Having pitched 16 1/3 consecutive hitless innings, the Astros staff tied an expansion-era record (since 1961) with the 1981 Astros versus the 1981 Dodgers lineup.
 In the eighth inning, LeMahieu homered versus Phil Maton to tie the game at three.
 In the top of the tenth inning, two Yankees miscues presented a big opportunity for the Astros.
 Catcher Jose Trevino's throw to second base to pick Jason Castro off found the base empty; he instead was on the move and stole third base.
 Shortstop Isiah Kiner-Falefa misplayed an Altuve ground ball to allow him on base.
 Michael King then walked Alex Bregman.
 However, the Astros could not capitalize as King (5–1) stranded the bases loaded.
 Judge walked off the Astros for the second time in four days, hitting the game-winning three-run home run in the bottom of the tenth inning versus Seth Martinez (0–1) for a 6–3 final score.
 Before the home run, Martinez had forged a 17 2/3-inning scoreless streak, second in the AL only to teammate Ryne Stanek's 19 1/3 innings.

 Despite earning a split, the Yankees did not lead for a single inning in the four-game series against the Astros.
 An average of 45,176 fans attended per game, the highest for a series at Yankee Stadium since 45,675 when Cleveland visited in 2019.